top of page

 • Need to wash the whole nappy after each use

-• Takes a bit more time to match inserts with the correct cover (compared to an AIO)
+• Takes a bit more time to match inserts with covers (compared to an AIO)

-• Very economical option for high quality as you need fewer covers (the expensive part) and more inserts
+• Very economical for high quality as you need fewer covers (the expensive fabric part of a cloth nappy)

-• Easy to use, just clip in the insert and put on your baby
+• Easy to use, just snap in the inserts and it's ready to put on baby

 • Trim fit

-• Dries relatively quickly (depending on insert fabric)
+• Dries relatively quickly (dependent on insert fabric)

-• Great for nappy bags as it takes less space than Pockets or AIO's
+• Great for out & about or travelling as it takes up less space than pockets or AIO/SIOs

-• With some covers you will have PUL touching your baby's skin (on the hips).
-This is personal preference, some babies might have a skin sensitivity to PUL directly on the skin
+• With some covers you will have PUL touching baby's skin (on the hips).
+This is personal preference, some babies my have a sensitivity with PUL directly on the skin

-• Not ideal for ebf poop as the insert won't catch everything, so you will not be able to reuse the cover before washing
+• Not ideal for ebf poop as the insert might not catch everything, so you might not be able to reuse the cover before washing in this case

 • Requires some assembly

-Hybrid fitteds are usually made by WAHM's, they have a water-resistant layer (fleece) sewn in but will need a cover to be fully waterproof.
+Hybrid fitteds are usually made by WAHM's, they have a water-resistant layer (usually fleece) sewn in, but will need a cover to be fully waterproof

 • Entire nappy is absorbent